easy-webbee/trivia-nextjs/README.md

-# 🧠 Travia – Think Fast, Score High
+# 🧠 Trivia – Think Fast, Score High

 🌐 **Live Demo**: [https://thinktrivia.vercel.app](https://thinktrivia.vercel.app)

-**Travia** is a modern trivia quiz web app that challenges your knowledge across a variety of topics and difficulty levels.
-Built with cutting-edge tools like **Next.js**, **shadcn/ui**, and **TypeScript**, Travia delivers an engaging and responsive experience with real-time feedback, scoring, and animations.
+**Trivia** is a modern trivia quiz web app that challenges your knowledge across a variety of topics and difficulty levels.
+Built with cutting-edge tools like **Next.js**, **shadcn/ui**, and **TypeScript**, Trivia delivers an engaging and responsive experience with real-time feedback, scoring, and animations.

 ---